Alloy made of neodymium, iron, boron with the compound Nd2Fe14B.

 In contrast to the rare earth magnets, ferrites demonstrate a considerably lower magnetic energy density.
 These raw materials are available in large quantities and are therefore inexpensive.

 Chipping on the sharp edges are accepted, provided that the original shape of the magnet and its function are maintained.
 In cases where no chipping is accepted, it must be explicitly specified.
+Small cracks in the magnetic material do not influence the force.

 Magnets made of hard ferrites can be isotropic (elements uniform in all directions ->lower adhesive force) or anisotropic (elemental components have a preferred direction -> higher adhesive force).
 HF magnets can be used in a temperature range of -40°C to + 250°C*.